vexandmore/Whitespace/README.md

 In Whitespace, there is no way to receive input other than stdin (and no way to output except stdout).
 This interpreter does not address this currently.
-In addition, some programs may expect to see a null (aka '\0') when input is done; to input this, enter ctrl-C when the program is waiting for input (if ctrl-c is entered at any another time, the program will quit).
+In addition, some programs may expect to see a null (aka '\0') when input is done; to input this, enter ctrl-D when the program is waiting for input.

 ### Word Size
 Integers are twos complement 32-bit integers (stored in a python